emanuelpina/emanuelpina.pt/content/posts/ubuntu-server-initial-setup.md

 ```

 ### Copy SSH key to a new user
-Next we have to copy the public SSH key from **root** user to the new user.
-This way we can login as both using the same SSH key.
+Next you've to copy the public SSH key from **root** user to the new user.
+This way you can login as both using the same SSH key.
 The simplest way to copy the files with the correct ownership and permissions is with the `rsync` command.
 This will copy the **root** user’s `.ssh` directory, preserve the permissions, and modify the file owners, all in a single command:
 ```plain
 # rsync --archive --chown=johndoe:johndoe ~/.ssh /home/johndoe
 ```

-Now we can login with our new user account typping:
+Now you can login with your new user account typping:
 ```plain
 # sudo -i -u johndoe
 ```